octal-ip/ESP07_Growatt_SPF_3500-5000_ES_Monitor/README.md

 The Growatt-Grafana-Dashboard.json file can be imported into Grafana to display metrics from InfluxDB v2 as in the screenshot below.

 MQTT-Dash.txt can be imported into the [MQTT Dash app](https://play.google.com/store/apps/details?id=net.routix.mqttdash) to provide metrics and inverter control from your Android device.
-If MQTT is not required, it can be disabled by removing _/#define MQTT_ from line 1 in main.cpp,
+If MQTT is not required, it can be disabled by removing _#define MQTT_ from line 1 in main.cpp,

 Further details and discussion at DIYSolarForum: https://diysolarforum.com/threads/hacking-the-new-growatt-wifi-f-modules.43231/